coveo/source.coveo.com/_posts/2017-01-03-applying-site-search-best-practices-using-sitecore-part2.md

 Changing anything in-between these tags will change the look and feel of your result list.
 Now before I go further, let's make sure we are on the same page regarding underscore.js templating.

-Inline with your html, you can use special sets of delimiters to indicate to the underscore.js framework that you are inserting dynamic presentation logic.
+In your html, you can use special sets of delimiters to indicate to the underscore.js framework that you are inserting dynamic presentation logic.
 The delimiters would be ```<% %>``` by default, but the framework also supports ```{{ }}```.
-This is what Coveo for Sitecore will use in order to avoid conflict with asp.net.
+This is what Coveo for Sitecore will use in order to avoid conflict with ASP.NET.

-This said, you can use the delimiters for three different type of operations:
+This said, you can use the delimiters for three different operations:

 * Evaluate : ```{{ }}``` - To insert any type of code such as variable declarations, loops, conditions, etc.
-* Extrapolate : ```{{= }}``` - To insert any elements from the response of the index.
+* Extrapolate : ```{{= }}``` - To insert any element from the response of the index.
-* Escape : ```{{- }}``` - To insert any elements from the response of the index using html escaping.
+* Escape : ```{{- }}``` - To insert any element from the response of the index using HTML escaping.

 For more details on these operations, read this [help page](https://developers.coveo.com/x/GwOwAQ).

-As you may have figured out already, the response of the index can be seen directly in the browser console or in any web debugging tools.
+As you may have figured out already, the response of the index can be seen directly in the browser developer tools or in any web debugging tools.

 ![Chrome Network Tab](/images/SiteSearchBestPractices/chromenetworktab.png)

-Now back to the result template, I can create my own result template, here is an example for a Sitecore template called Team Members:
+Now back to the result template, here is an example for a Sitecore template called Team Members:

 ```js
 <script id="team-member-result-template" type="text/underscore">